-When your professors advise you to ‘study smart, not study hard’, they know what they are talking about.
+When your professors tell you to 'study smart, not study hard,' they know what they are talking about.
 While intelligence is inherent in people, your academic performance relies on your studying habits, adapting the good and changing the bad.
 The key to become a productive student in the top universities in the Philippines is to create good study habits that you would religiously follow.

 Take handwritten notes

 In fact, experts recommend that you take notes in the Cornell format wherein the pages of your notes are split lengthwise.
-The right side of the page is used for formal notes, while the left side is dedicated to your summary of the main points of the lesson.
+The right side of the page is used for formal notes, while the left side is dedicated the main points of the lesson.

 Put your phone away

-Distractions such as the constant beeping of your phone due to notifications you receive impede you from absorbing all the information you learn from reviewing.
-The random dings, beeps and vibrations from your phone are hard to ignore, derailing your concentration.
-Make sure your phone is turned off, or at least in silent mode so you won’t be tempted to reply to your best friend’s text message about the latest KDrama she’s been watching.
+Distractions such as the constant beeping of your phone due to the notifications you receive impede you from absorbing all the information you learn from reviewing.
+The random dings, beeps, and vibrations from your phone are hard to ignore, derailing your concentration.
+Make sure your phone is turned off, or at least in silent mode so you will not be tempted to reply to your best friend's text message about the latest KDrama she's been watching.

 Know your learning style

-No two persons are alike, especially in how they learn things.
-Some people learn better when they read their notes aloud, while some like to listen to have music playing in the background as they study.
+No two persons are alike, especially when it comes to learning.
+Some people learn better when they read their notes aloud, while some like to listen to music while studying.
 Knowing your own learning style makes it easier for you to find a setting that makes optimum learning possible.
 And when you do find the technique that fits you, make sure that you stick to it.

-It’s tempting to put off study sessions, especially when you’re playing your favorite mobile game.
-But did you know that procrastination is one of the things top students don’t do?
+It's tempting to put off study sessions, especially when you're playing your favorite mobile game.
+But did you know that procrastination is one of the things top students don't do?
 When you delay your study session, you will most likely pull an all nighter which does more harm than good in remembering what you studied.
-Your studying will be less effective and you may not be able to accomplish everything you need done.
+Your studying will be less effective and you may not be able to accomplish everything that needs to be done.
 Procrastination leads to rushing, which can also sacrifice the quality of your outputs.

 Join a study group

 As they say, two heads are better than one.
-Joining a study group, or having someone to review your lessons with enables you to get help from others in concept that you find difficult to understand.
+Joining a study group or having someone to review with enables you to get help from others in concept that you find difficult to understand.
 Just make sure you will concentrate on studying together and not be preoccupied with chit chats and other distractions.

 Stay physically and mentally fit

-Not only does it keep you toned, but exercising also help maintain your mental health and memory.
-With the job market and the academe becoming more and more competitive, students tend to experience more pressure either from themselves, or the people around them.
+Exercise helps maintain your mental health and memory.
 It was also proven that exercising helps alleviate symptoms of depression or anxiety which are very common to students today.